Please note: Due to the current health crisis, our farm visits have been largely postponed until the spring of 2021. Thank you for your understanding.

 - The award winning Crannag Bistro, located in Bonar Bridge, is just across the water from us.
 It’s a comfortable, welcoming restaurant, with a slightly upscale feel, which also does themed take-aways on Friday and Saturday nights.
 There is also a butcher and grocery in Bonar Bridge, where you can stock up on picnic supplies for your visit to the Hirsel, or for your onward journey.

-- The local post office in Bonar Bridge is also a cycle shop, where you can hire a bicycle to explore the area.
+- The local post office in Bonar Bridge is also a cycle shop, where you can hire a bicycle to explore the area, or have your own repaired.

 - Follow the road past our farm, and hike into the common grazing area, where you’ll see the abandoned crofts of a once thriving community.